-Amnesty slams Russia after 'limited' Syria aid resolution
+Amnesty slams Russia following ‘insufficient’ UN resolution on Syria aid

 Amnesty International has criticised the United Nations Security Council’s decision to extend the provision of humanitarian aid to Syria via a crossing point on the Turkish border for six months, describing it as a “compromise” which “falls short of humanitarian needs”.